dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 In this guide, you'll learn how to make your applications reliable using workflows.

 Workflows orchestrate the execution of other functions, like transactions and communicators.
-They're useful because they're _reliable_: if a server crashes and is restarted, it automatically resumes all incomplete workflows and runs them to completion without re-executing any operation that already completed.
+They're useful because they're _reliable_: if a server is interruped for any reason (for example, it crashes and restarts), it automatically resumes all incomplete workflows and runs them to completion without re-executing any operation that already completed.
 You can use workflows when you need to coordinate multiple operations that all need to complete for a program to be correct.
 For example, in our [e-commerce demo](https://github.com/dbos-inc/operon-demo-apps/tree/main/e-commerce), we use a workflow to do payment processing.
 Workflow reliability guarantees are especially valuable when some operations are long-running, like waiting for user inputs.